-To see that, note that the weak closure under the Gelfand-Naimark-Segal representation associated with the trace is the free group factor $L (F_2)$.
-The free flip on $L (F_2)$ is not inner (\cite[Example 2.5(1)]{Kallman}), and as $L (F_2)$ does not have property~$\Gamma$, all approximately inner automorphisms of $L (F_2)$ in the von Neumann algebraic sense are inner (\cite[Corollary 3.8]{Connes}).
-To give a more striking example, let $D$ be the closed unit disk in the complex plane, equipped with normalized Lebesgue measure.
-For a scalar $z \in S^1$, consider the automorphism $\beta_z$ of $C(D) \fr C([0,1])$ induced by rotating the disk by $z$ while fixing the free factor $C([0,1])$.
-One can show that these automorphisms act trivially on the Elliott invariant and on Hausdorffized algebraic $K_1$, yet are pairwise not approximately unitarily equivalent.
+To see this, note that the weak closure under the Gelfand-Naimark-Segal representation associated with the trace is the free group factor $L (F_2)$.
+The free flip on $L (F_2)$ is not inner (\cite[Example~2.5(1)]{Kallman}), and since $L (F_2)$ does not have property~$\Gamma$, all approximately inner automorphisms of $L (F_2)$ in the von Neumann algebraic sense are inner (\cite[Corollary~3.8]{Connes}).
+For a more striking example, let $D$ be the closed unit disk, equipped with normalized Lebesgue measure.
+For $z \in S^1$, let $\beta_z$ be the automorphism of $C(D) \fr C([0, 1])$ induced by rotating the disk by~$z$ and fixing the free factor $C([0, 1])$.
+One can show that these automorphisms act trivially on the Elliott invariant and on Hausdorffized algebraic $K_1$, but are pairwise not approximately unitarily equivalent.